analogdevicesinc/precision-converters-firmware/_sources/source/projects/ad7124_console/ad7124_console.rst.txt

 This page gives an overview of using the AD7124 Firmware Example with SDP-K1 EVAL board and AD7124 EVAL board.
-The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers (Mbed-OS) layer.
+The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers layer.
+It supports Mbed and STM32 platforms

    .. image:: /source/projects/ad7124_console/ad7124_software_layers.jpg
       :width: 200